chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 ## The data flow

-Now that we looked at the major component in the stream API, let's explore how does the data flow through the System, and to make it simple, let's use an example for reference:
+Now that we looked at the major component in the stream API, let's explore how the data flows through the System, and to make it simple, let's use an example for reference:

 ```java